 The Husky One Card is the name for the campus ID card.
-You can put money on the card for copying at the library or buying food on campus.
-When you get here, go to the One Card Office in the Wilbur Cross building, 2nd floor.
-You’ll need to bring your driver’s license with you.
-You can contact them at 860-486-3129 or visit their website at http://onecard.uconn.edu.
+Students can put money on the card for copying at the library or buying food on campus.
+Students should go to the One Card Office in the Wilbur Cross building, 2nd floor.
+Driver’s license or some for of official identification is required to be issued a card.
+For questions about the Husky One Card, call 860-486-3129 or visit their website at http://onecard.uconn.edu.

-There are basically three options for parking.
+There are three parking options for UConn students.
 The first is S- or Y-Lot, which are the commuter lots about 5 minutes away from Bousfield.
-In order to get a spot in the lots, you need to be here in the morning by 9:00.
+In order to get a spot in S-lot or Y-lot, students must arrive in the morning by 9:00AM.
 A second option is to park in the South Parking Garage, which is also about 5 minutes away.
-You’ll always have a spot in the garage, no matter the time of day, but it is a more expensive option.
-The last option is to get a free GA/TA parking spot that will allow you to park in lots that are a much further walk, or bus ride, from Bousfield.
-You can get more information by contacting Parking Services at 806-486-4930 or visiting their website at http://park.uconn.edu.
+South Parking Garage almost always has parking spots available, but this can be a more expensive option for students.
+The final option available is to get a free GA/TA parking spot that will allow you to park in lots designated for GA/TA’s.
+These lots are further from Bousfield, however there are busses that provide transportation.
+Students can get more information by contacting Parking Services at 806-486-4930 or visiting their website at http://park.uconn.edu.

 Getting the necessary keys for Bousfield:

 While some of the rooms in Bousfield have proximity access, many still require keys.
 Students with Teaching Assistant (TA) assignments will have access to TA office space (shared with one or two other TAs) for the semester.
-Keys to TA cubicles will likely be handed out at the Annual Graduate Student Meeting.
+Keys to TA cubicles will likely be handed out at the Annual Graduate Student Orientation Meeting.
 Access to labs and other divisional office space must be requested by your advisor / lab supervisor.
+All requests are processed by the front office.
 Once the request has been submitted and processed, keys will be available from the front office (BOUS 106).

 Financial Aid & Bursar:

-The most difficulty that first-year students usually have is with the Financial Aid & Bursar Offices.
-Make sure that you keep all documentation regarding scholarship checks, award notification, loan paperwork, etc. Of upi are receiving scholarship or loan money you will need to visit the Bursar office to receive the money.
-Your semester fees will be around $900 (not covered by your tuition waiver), so you will be given the remainder of any loan money after deducting these fees.
-You will not be able to obtain loan money until at least the first day of classes, so make sure to adjust your finances accordingly.
-Make sure to check out their websites for more information: http://financialaid.uconn.edu & http://bursar.uconn.edu.
+Any questions regarding tuition, scholarships, loans, or other financial requests can be directed to the Financial Aid & Bursar Offices.
+Students should keep copies of all documentation regarding scholarship checks, award notification, loan paperwork, etc. Students who receive scholarship or loan money will need to visit the Bursar office to receive the money.
+Semester fees will approximate $900 (not covered by your tuition waiver), so students will be given the remainder of any loan money after deducting these fees.
+Students will not be able to obtain loan money until at least the first day of classes, so make sure to adjust finances accordingly.
+For more information, visit each office’s website: http://financialaid.uconn.edu & http://bursar.uconn.edu.

 GA Health Insurance: